a-random441/Psych-Forever-Android/README.md

 Everything from Psych Engine 0.4.2, as well with some features from 0.6.3

 ## Organization
 * One of the main changes in the entire engine.
-The images folder is now organized, making the entire image folder less of a mess
+A lot of folders (such as images and source) is now organized, making the entire game less of a mess
-  * Currently, the source folder is getting organized as well.
 * **The data folder is also removed**.
 All of the songs code is moved into the songs folder.
 Characters, Stage Data, and Intro text is moved out of the data folder.
 ## Character Editor
-* The characters can now support winning icons by changing their icon steps.
+* The characters can now support winning icons.
 * The editor will now show the full icon instead of just the first frame.
 * Editor is bit more updated towards newer Psych.
-## Customizable Menu*
+## Customizable Menu (W.I.P.)
 * The menu options can be found in images/menus/MenuOptions.json
 * Setting those to false will hide the option.
   * Setting all to false would instead revert to prevent a crash.